DennisCraandijk/DL-abstract-argumentation/README.md

 # Data
 To generate Argumentation Frameworks we use the [AFBenchGen2](https://sourceforge.net/projects/afbenchgen/), [AFGen](http://argumentationcompetition.org/2019/papers/ICCMA19_paper_3.pdf) and [probo](https://sourceforge.net/projects/probo/) generators (thanks to the original authors!)

 A dataset can be generated with `generate_graphs.py` (which generates .apx files) and `graphs2AFs.py` (which converts the .apx files to ArgumentationFramework objects with enumerated extensions).
-The generated files are stored in `data/dataset/[dataset_name]`.
 For instance, in order to generate a dataset named `test-ds` consisting of 1000 graphs each containing 25 arguments, execute these commands
 ```
 python -m src.data.generate_graphs --name test-25 --min_args 25 --max_args 25 --num 1000
 python -m src.data.graphs2AFs --name test-25
 ```
+The generated files are stored in `data/dataset/[name]`.
 For more information about the parameters of these scripts use the `--help` parameter

 # Experiment